 Virtual meetings don’t have to be this way.

 Not all meetings are necessary!
-Virtual meetings should be time reserved for productive interaction: discussion, solving problems, collaborating, connecting personally, and providing feedback.
+Virtual meetings should be time reserved for productive interaction: decision-making, solving problems, innovating, connecting personally, and providing feedback.
 Clearly articulating the objective for each meeting can help you decide if the work required to achieve that objective warrants synchronous collaboration.
-An effective virtual meeting is one in which participants interact to get work done.
+Effective virtual meetings are those in which participants interact to get work done.
 As Mark Tippin from MURAL notes, the worst type of meeting is a meeting to talk about the work that needs to get done.
 Delete these from your calendar now.

-Make sure that the people invited to the meeting are the people who really need to be there.
+Make sure that the people invited to the meeting are the people who really need to be present for an effective virtual meeting.
 Ask yourself:

 Tippin also shared the idea that calendars have become “weaponized meeting technology,” meaning they don’t require senders to provide context and they can’t gauge the personal capacity of invitees to take on a meeting at a given time.
 For example, you may feel excited to have found that lone one hour block when everyone can theoretically attend, but you shouldn’t put the meeting on the calendar without personally checking in with your teammates.
 Overbooking calendars can lead to frustration and burnout on teams.
 Leaders must lead by example and encourage team members to speak up if they are overbooked with meetings or allow the option to decline meetings when their presence isn’t needed.